-The designated safeguarding lead will regularly and effectively communicate with the Headteacher, all low level concerns reported to them, along with the outcome of the concern.
-This is to ensure there is appropriate scrutiny and analysis of information in order to agree at what point a series of low level concerns or a pattern of behaviour would escalate and meet the threshold set out in section 15 of this policy and part 4 of Keeping Children Safe in Education 2022.
-These meetings will occur as any low level concerns are reported.
+The Headteacher will regularly review all low level concerns reported to them, along with the outcome of the concern.
+This is to ensure there is appropriate scrutiny and analysis of information in order to agree at what point a series of low level concerns or a pattern of behaviour would escalate and meet the threshold set out in section 15 of this policy and part 4 of Keeping Children Safe in Education 2023.
+School will review these low level concerns each term at the Safeguarding Team meetings.

 Low level concerns will not be included in references unless they relate to an issue which would normally be included in a reference.
-Paragraph 440 of Keeping Children Safe in Education specifies: "However, where a low-level concern (or group of concerns) meets the harm threshold for referral to the LADO and found to be substantiated, it should be referred to in a reference."
+Paragraph 441 of Keeping Children Safe in Education specifies: Schools and colleges should only provide substantiated safeguarding concerns/allegations (including a group of low-level concerns about the same individual) that meet the harm threshold in references."

-17. Allegations of abuse against another student (child on child abuse), including issues of sexual violence and harassment
+17. Allegations of abuse against another pupil (child on child abuse), including issues of sexual violence and harassment